 5. Look for the fun.

-It seems that millennials crave the joy of adventures and discoveries, whether epic or the everyday.
+It seems that millennials crave the joy of adventures and discoveries, whether epic or everyday.

 6. Learn to use technology.

-Millenials know technology.
-They know SnapChat, Twitter, Instagram, and Google.
-I’m sure there are more that I’m clueless about, but you get the drift.
+Millennials know technology.
+They know Snapchat, Twitter, Instagram, and Google.
+I’m sure there are more I’m clueless about, but you get the drift.